scottnix/responsive-base/README.md

-Responsive Base, a child theme for the Thematic Theme Framework
+Responsive Base, for the Thematic Theme Framework
 ===============

 Responsive Base is a child theme built on the mobile-first approach to responsive web design.
-It was created not to just be responsive, but to act as a template or starting point for child theme development for the Thematic Theme Framework.
+It was created not to just be responsive, but to act as a template or starting point for child theming with Thematic Theme Framework and WordPress.

 It is intended to work best with the latest version of Thematic 1.0+, but works on 9.7.7 and above.